Android and iOS: 26 apps & games now free for a limited time only | NextPit

 - Color Twin

-($1.99)- Match the circles with the same colors in a puzzle that is both simple and challenging.
+($0.99)- Match circles with the same colors in a simple yet challenging puzzle.

 - Crisis of the Middle Ages

-($1.99)- RPG with the classic 16-bit visual, but with characters and story a little different from the classics from SquareSoft and Enix.
+($1.99)- RPG with the classic 16-bit look, but with characters and story a little different from the classics from SquareSoft and Enix.

 - Match Attack